simaaron/simaaron.github.io/_posts/2015-12-09-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 My research lab supervisor Dr John Pinney and I were in the midst of developing a set of deep learning tools for our current research programme when this competition came along.
 Due to some overlaps in the statistical tools and data sets (neural networks and variable-length sequences, in particular) I saw it as a good opportunity to validate some of our ideas in a different context (at least that is my _post hoc_ justification for the time spent on this competition!).
 In the near future I will post about the research project and how it relates to this problem.

 One of things which inspired me to write this up, other than doing well in the competition, was the awesome [blog post](http://benanne.github.io/2015/03/17/plankton.html) by Sander Dieleman where he describes his team's winning approach in another Kaggle competition I took part in.
-So following the outline of that article, here's my solution to this competition.
+So following the outline of that article, here's my solution to this problem.

 ## Introduction